 Though it is natural to be afraid after a PTSD trigger, the fear sometimes completely stays back in our mind and body, for months or years making us remain edgy, frightened, stressed, disturbed even when there is no hazardous situation.
 People suffering from PTSD, triggers can bring back memories of the trauma accompanied by intense emotional and physical reactions.

-Regular mindfulness helps people with PTSD…
+Regular Mindfulness and Meditation practices helps people with PTSD…

-With the help of MRI scans, Martin Paulus, another neuroscientist at the University of California, found that meditation boosts activity in the insula.
+With the help of MRI scans, Martin Paulus, another neuroscientist at the University of California, found that Mindfulness and Meditation boosts activity in the insula.
 This part of the brain plays an important role in the perception of bodily sensation — whether a given signal is interpreted as painful or joyful.
 An active insula may improve the ability to handle trauma by making the body’s physical and emotional signals more noticeable.
 If we are aware of the emotional signals within us, we will have more control over it and might even adjust to the bad emotions.

 Roy Clymer, a Vietnam combat veteran and psychologist who worked with wounded Iraq and Afghan war soldiers for 13 years as director of specialized care at the Walter Reed National Military Medical Center outside Washington.
-“As you develop skill at meditation, you gain the art of acknowledging an emotion when it comes, accepting it — but not doing what we usually do, which is immediately reacting to it.”
+“As you develop skill at Mindfulness and Meditation, you gain the art of acknowledging an emotion when it comes, accepting it — but not doing what we usually do, which is immediately reacting to it.”